Redesigned government website navigation at scale

 - The standard underline beneath in-text links is very prominent, and while this is beneficial, in can also be distracting when overused.

-- Lack of existing standards for navigational component design in the design system contributes to inconsistency.
+- Lack of existing standards for navigational component design contributes to inconsistency.

 - Limited guidance provided by the WCAG around character/ word identification and comprehension.